nearit/Android-UI-Bindings/docs/PERMISSIONBAR.md

 JAVA
 @Override
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+    //  call this method to inform the bar that a result occured so it can hide itself bar.onActivityResult(requestCode, resultCode);
     if (requestCode == YOUR_REQUEST_CODE) {
         if (resultCode == Activity.RESULT_OK) {
             //  all the necessary prerequirements are ok, in the most common scenarios you should start NearIT radar here